-(ii) No extension of time shall be granted except for flood conditions (as determined by the appropriate Convener, eg. if the grounds in a Area are closed by the local Council because of excessively heavy rain, then the term "flood conditions" applies).
+(ii) No extension of time shall be granted except for flood conditions (as determined by the appropriate convener, e.g. if the grounds in an area are closed by the local Council because of excessively heavy rain, then the term "flood conditions" applies).

-(iii) The appropriate Convener should try to ensure that where a school Shield team has a player (or players) with Combined High Schools representative Rugby League commitments, that school should not be disadvantaged by being forced to play a Shield fixture while the player is absent with the Combined High Schools team.
+(iii) The appropriate convener should try to ensure that where a school Shield team has a player (or players) with NSWCHSSA representative rugby league commitments, that school should not be disadvantaged by being forced to play a Shield fixture while the player is absent.

 (iv) Where two schools decide by mutual agreement to play a Shield fixture in rounds 1-8 on a neutral ground, they should be permitted to do so with no change to the subsequent determination of home game status in ensuing rounds.

-(i) Results must be forwarded by telephone and/or FAX/or e mail to the CHS Rugby League Assistant Convener immediately after the match by the coach of the winning team AND also sent to the regional Rugby League convener.
+(i) Results must be forwarded by telephone or e mail to the assistant state convener immediately after the match by the coach of the winning team and sent to the appropriate association convener.

-(ii) Results must be confirmed by forwarding a result slip direct to the assistant convener, and the convener of your region.
+(ii) Results must be confirmed by also forwarding a result slip direct to the assistant state convener and the appropriate association convener.

-(iii) Results should also be forwarded to the New South Wales Combined High Schools Sports Association Rugby League Publicity Officer and to Australian Associated Press for publication.
+(iii) Results should also be forwarded to the NSWCHSSA rugby league publicity officer and AAP for publication.

 (iv) Results will be placed on the NSWCHSSA Website